PolymeshAssociation/polymesh-local/README.md

   $ polymesh-local start [OPTIONS]

 OPTIONS
-  -h, --help               show CLI help
+  -c, --cleanStart         Brings up a fresh environment with no data.
+Skips the snapshot importing step -h, --help               show CLI help

   -s, --snapshot=snapshot  path to the snapshot to use.
 If no file is passed, the default snapshot for the selected